 The Compensation Committee designed the compensation structure to ensure that a significant portion of our NEOs' compensation (specifically, annual cash bonuses, performance shares, and stock options) was performance based.
-In determining the overall long-term incentive grant levels for each NEO, the Compensation Committee considered the relative total compensation opportunities (cash plus long-term incentives), relative responsibilities of each executive, replacement/retention risk, individual performance, Company performance and peer group and general market practices for compensation.
+In determining the overall long-term incentive grant levels for each NEO, the Compensation Committee, with advice from Pay Governance, considered the relative total compensation opportunities (cash plus long-term incentives), relative responsibilities of each executive, replacement/retention risk, potential at the Company, individual performance, Company performance and peer group and general market practices for compensation.
 The Compensation Committee did not assign a specific weight to any of these factors.